Docker Sandbox

 Resource Limits

-PID limit100Caps the number of processes to prevent fork bombs.
+PID limitCaps the number of processes to prevent fork bombs.

 Security Policies

-Each container runs with hardened security policies including privilege escalation prevention, restricted filesystem access, network isolation, and non-root execution.
-These policies are enforced at the Docker level and cannot be overridden by user code.
+Each container runs with hardened security policies including privilege escalation prevention, a mandatory read-only root filesystem, network isolation, and non-root execution.
+These policies are enforced at the Docker level and cannot be overridden by user code or workflow configuration.

 Output Truncation

-Container output (stdout and stderr combined) is truncated at 1 MB.
-Any output beyond this limit is discarded to prevent memory exhaustion in the execution engine.
+Container output (stdout and stderr combined) is truncated at a configured limit to prevent memory exhaustion in the execution engine.
 If your code produces large output, write it to the tmpfs volume and read it back selectively.

 SSH/SFTP Host Key Verification